paulodo55/serviceflow-ai/FINAL_SETUP_GUIDE.md

 When you complete these steps, your ServiceFlow CRM will have:

-🏆 **Google Calendar Integration** that rivals Calendly 🏆 **Professional scheduling** that customers trust
+🏆 **Professional Google Calendar Integration**
+🏆 **Professional scheduling** that customers trust
 🏆 **Mobile synchronization** across all devices
 🏆 **Enterprise-grade features** at startup costs
-🏆 **Competitive advantage** in your market

-**Your CRM will be ready to compete with and beat industry leaders like Podium, ServiceTitan, and HousecallPro! 🚀**
+🏆 **Advanced business automation**

+**ServiceFlow, a VervIdai software - Your professional CRM solution is ready to transform your business operations! 🚀**

 ---